-Things to Do in Shrewsbury, Shropshire-

 13 | Take a Sabrina Boat Tour

-No, not Sabrina the Teenage Witch, just a normal boat tour around this Tudor town that’s named after the nymph of the River Severn, Sabrina (you can see the sculpture of Sabrina in the Dingle!).
+No, not Sabrina the Teenage Witch, just a regular boat tour around this Tudor town named after the nymph of the River Severn, Sabrina (you can see the sculpture of Sabrina in the Dingle!).

 The Sabrina boat sails daily from Victoria Quay.
 The trips depart on the hour between 1000 and 1600 and operate between March and the end of October.